altship/altship/README.md

 ### Hi there 👋

-I'm a student of computer science in China.
+I'm a student of Computer Science in China.

 Currently studying C/C++, Python and such things

-Have interest in CUDA and maths so I bought the book to read
+Have interest in CUDA and maths so I bought the book to read, just share something you like with me!

 Welcome to comment anything as you like!